TinySkillet/Notes/Hearts Game Documentation.md

 ## 7. Implementation Order

 1.  **Backend Setup:** Initialize the FastAPI project in `Backend/`.
-Set up SQLAlchemy, Alembic, Redis, and the database connection. **Use Docker with a `docker-compose.yml` to run the PostgreSQL and Redis services.**
+Set up SQLAlchemy, Alembic, Redis, and the database connection.
+Use Docker with a `docker-compose.yml` to run the PostgreSQL and Redis services.
-2.  **Models & Migrations:** Create the `User` and `Score` SQLAlchemy models.
+2.  **Models & Migrations:** Create the necessary SQLAlchemy models.
 Use Alembic to generate and run the initial database migration.
 3.  **Authentication Endpoints:** Build and test the user registration and login endpoints.
 4.  **Backend Caching & Game Logic:** Implement the Redis integration.
 Create the background worker to populate the cache.
 Build and test the `/api/game/next-question` and `/api/game/verify-answer` endpoints.
 5.  **Score & Leaderboard Endpoints:** Build and test the endpoints for submitting scores and retrieving the two leaderboard views.